-When there was no central bank, the banking system was fraught with bank failures and “bank runs,” where depositors would rush to banks to withdrawal all of their money.
-To create a safer and more stable bank system, President Woodrow Wilson signed the Federal Reserve Act .
+Throughout the 19th century, there was no central bank in the U.S., and the banking system was fraught with bank failures and “bank runs,” where depositors would rush to banks to withdraw all of their money.
+To create a safer and more stable bank system, President Woodrow Wilson signed the 1913 Federal Reserve Act.

 The Federal Reserve Board of Governors

 There are seven Federal Reserve board members that oversee the Federal Reserve System.
 This includes the chairman and vice chairman.
-As of 2019, the chairman is Jerome Powell.
+Jerome Powell has been chair of the Fed since 2018.
 Before him, the chairman of the Federal Reserve was Janet Yellen.

 The Board of Governors, which is made up of seven governors, is based in D.C. and reports to Congress.
 Board members are appointed by the U.S. president and serve staggered 14-year terms (so the entire board isn’t replaced in a single year).
 The chairman and vice chairman serve four-year terms and may be reappointed at the end of their term.

 Federal Reserve Branches